MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

  - ## Guitar Amplifiers
    - Ceriatone Marshall Plexi Super Lead "Dookie Mod"
    - Crate Stealth GT50-H
+   - Diezel VH4*
+     - These are alleged, as VH4's are known to vary extensively.
+These circuits are bits and pieces that I could pick up from the source mentioned in the schematic files.
    - Fender Metalhead MH-500
    - "Fortin Cali Mod" (assumed to be incorrect)
    - Lab Series L5 (Preamp section only)